brechtbilliet/brechtbilliet.github.io/_posts/2022-09-11-complex-angular-forms-with-validation.md

 - There was a big pain when it came to type safety but that is something that they "fixed" in version 14 where typed forms were introduced.
 - There was a lot of redundancy when it came to showing validations, error messages, etc...
-- It's also worth noting that `FormGroup` and `FormControl` are not immutable so we can't use `ChangeDetectionStrategy.OnPush` on components where we pass those formGroups and formControls as `@Input()`'s, not without having the occasional manual `markForCheck()` statement at least.
+- It's also worth noting that `FormGroup` and `FormControl` are not immutable, so we can't use `ChangeDetectionStrategy.OnPush` on components where we pass those formGroups and formControls as `@Input()`'s, not without having the occasional manual `markForCheck()` statement at least.

 It makes sense actually, there are a lot of different ways to handle validations, composing forms etc, and the Angular team has provided us with a solution that can be used in a variety of different approaches.
+We can make the usage of forms easier, but it's important that we stay close to the current api.

-Let's mention that there are a few big discussions going on, on whether we should use template driven forms of Reactive forms but let's not go into detail.
+A small mention here is that there are a few discussions going on, on whether we should use template driven forms of Reactive forms but let's not go into detail.
 Both approaches have their advantages and disadvantages.
 For this article we are going to use Reactive typed forms in Angular.

 ## Writing our own wrappers and abstractions

-When I help out companies, complex forms is a subject that keeps coming back and I generally introduce some custom form wrappers and abstractions.
+When helping out companies, complex forms is a subject that keeps coming back and I generally introduce some custom form components and abstractions.
-The goal is to reduce both complexity and redundancy and also improve consistency.
+The goal is to reduce both complexity and redundancy while we still improve consistency.
-In this article we will create a set of 4 concepts that work together to achieve a clean way of handling forms:
+In this article we will create a set of 4 custom written items that work together to achieve a clean way of handling forms:
-- `<form-wrapper>` component: This will hold the native form element.
+- `<form-wrapper>` component: This will hold the native form element and a submitted state.
-- `<form-input-wrapper>` component: This has a label and takes care of validation messages.
+- `<form-input-wrapper>` component: This has a label and takes care of validation error messages.
 - `[formInput]` directive: This is used as glue between the `<form-input-wrapper>` and the inputs.
-- `formInputErrors` pipe: This is used to render the errors in a clean way without to much code.
+- `formInputErrors` pipe: This is used to render the errors without to much code.

 I'm not a huge fan of writing our own `FormBuilderService`, nor am I a fan of using a third party lib like `formly` that uses huge chunks of configurations with embedded logic.
 We want to stay as close as possible to Angular, but we do want to avoid redundancy.